AngularJS + Firebase = angularFire

 }

-The above should result in a very basic HTML form and a list.
-Start adding Authors and Titles and you should see the list items expanding - please also monitor the Firebase UI.
-You should see something similar to this:
+You’ll get a basic HTML form and a list.
+Start adding authors and titles, watch the list items grow, and keep an eye on the Firebase UI.
+You should see something similar.

 <script